List of Home and Away characters introduced in 2015: Skye Peters

 Skye attends to Oscar and Hannah's funeral.
 At the wake, Skye tells Olivia and Hunter that Tank killed Oscar and Hannah.
 Hunter immediately tell his father, Zac MacGuire (Charlie Clausen), and Evie.
 Skye tells everyone what Tank told her.
-However, Skye knows he is protecting someone and confronts him to tell her the truth, or he'll never see her again.
+However, Skye knows he is protecting someone and confronts him to tell her the truth, or he will never see her again.
 Tank tells her that it was Josh's brother, Andy Barrett (Tai Hara), who caused the explosion and killed Oscar and Hannah, and Skye accidentally tells Evie, which angers Tank, but they reconcile.
-Skye tells Tank that she's ready to sleep with him; Skye later loses her virginity to Tank.
+Skye tells Tank that she is ready to sleep with him; Skye later loses her virginity to Tank.
 Skye tells Olivia about her first time.
 Tank and Skye are caught together at the beach by Chris Harrington (Johnny Ruffo), who informs John, who is furious about Skye seeing Tank and tells her to stay away.
 Skye finds out from Tank that his father, Greg, had offered a job in the city, which leads Tank to leave the bay with him.
 Skye decides to join Tank, but Greg refuses.
 Skye and Tank decide to leave the Bay together.
 Skye says goodbye to Olivia and leaves a farewell letter to John.
 Skye then leaves Summer Bay with Tank to start a new life together.
 A week later, Skye returns to the Bay to pick up her other belongings and John finds her in the house.
 John asks her to stay, but she declines, saying that she wants to be with Tank.
 John accepts this to let her go.
 He gives her a photo of him and Skye so she can remember him.
 Skye takes her bags and leaves Summer Bay with Tank, but leaves the photo of her and John behind.
 A few days later, Roo Stewart (Georgie Parker) tells John that Skye and Tank have moved to the city with Greg.
 Greg promises John that he will keep an eye on Skye for him.